Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology/_sources/ScientificPoster.md

 ## How to prepare a 'classic' Scientific Poster

+While the status quo of scientific posters is far from perfect (see video above), academic supervisors, organizations and conference may require scientific posters in a pre-defined format.
+Below you will find a few tips to prepare a scientific poster that meets those expectations.

 <iframe width="800" height="700" src="HowToPrepareAScientificPoster.pdf"></iframe>

 ## Some Poster Examples
+As is the case with most skills, preparing and presenting scientific posters can only be learned with experience.
+Try different layouts and work on multiple drafts of your poster before deciding on the final submission.
+Take advantage of existing posters to see what other scientists in your field understand by an academic poster.

 <iframe src="https://postersmysell.psych.hms.harvard.edu/" frameborder="0.1" width="800" height="600"></iframe>

 ## How to evaluate a Scientific Poster